- Search The Registry

 From Detroit, Michigan, she is the older sister of Scherrie Payne, the final lead singer in the Motown act The Supremes.
-Freda Charcilia Payne grew up listening to different jazz singers such as Ella Fitzgerald and Billie Holiday, which helped her develop a taste for music.
-As a teenager, she attended the Institute of Musical Arts; she soon began singing radio commercial jingles and won many local TV and radio talent shows.
+Freda Charcilia Payne grew up listening to different jazz singers, such as Ella Fitzgerald and Billie Holiday, which helped her develop a musical taste.
+As a teenager, she attended the Institute of Musical Arts; she soon began singing commercial radio jingles and won many local TV and radio talent shows.

-She also made occasional guest appearances on the "Merv Griffin" and "Johnny Carson" shows.
-She added theatrical credits to her repertoire; as an understudy with Leslie Uggams for the Broadway show Hallelujah Baby in 1967 and she appeared with the Equity Theatre in a production of Lost in the Stars.
-In 1969, Brian Holland, Lamont Dozier, and Edward Holland, Jr., persuaded her to sign with them.
-During that same year, she released, "Unhooked Generation".
+She also occasionally appeared on the "Merv Griffin" and "Johnny Carson" shows.
+She added theatrical credits to her repertoire; as an understudy with Leslie Uggams for the Broadway show Hallelujah Baby in 1967, she appeared with the Equity Theatre in a production of Lost in the Stars.
+In 1969, Brian Holland, Lamont Dozier, and Edward Holland, Jr. persuaded her to sign with them.
+During that same year, she released "Unhooked Generation."

-Shortly thereafter, songwriters Edythe Wayne and Ron Dunbar offered her a song entitled "Band of Gold".
+Shortly thereafter, songwriters Edythe Wayne and Ron Dunbar offered her a song entitled "Band of Gold."
 Almost immediately, in early 1970, the song became an instant pop smash; it also gave Payne her first gold record.
-Other singles included "Deeper and Deeper", "You Brought the Joy", and the Vietnam protest song "Bring the Boys Home" (#12, 1971; her second gold record).
-Her other Invictus albums were Contact (1971), The Best of Freda Payne (1972, a compilation which included four new, unissued songs), and her last Invictus album Reaching Out (1973).
+Other singles included "Deeper and Deeper," "You Brought the Joy," and the Vietnam protest song "Bring the Boys Home" (#12, 1971; her second gold record).
+Her other Invictus albums were Contact (1971), The Best of Freda Payne (1972, a compilation that included four new, unissued songs), and her last Invictus album Reaching Out (1973).

-In 1973, being dissatisfied with her royalties (which were very low, to begin with), she left Invictus and recorded albums for ABC/Dunhill and Capitol, but she never found the commercial success she had with Invictus.
+In 1973, dissatisfied with her royalties (which were very low, to begin with), she left Invictus and recorded albums for ABC/Dunhill and Capitol.
+Still, she never found the commercial success she had with Invictus.
 Payne was formerly married to singer Gregory Abbott in 1976 and had a son, Gregory Abbott, Jr. (born 1978).
-In 1981, she briefly hosted her own talk show "Today's Black Woman" and also found work acting in different movies, Broadway, and other theatre productions throughout the eighties.
-She also had a relationship with Edmund Sylvers who had written and produced her 1982 single 'In Motion.
+In 1981, she briefly hosted her talk show "Today's Black Woman" and also found work acting in different movies, Broadway, and other theatre productions throughout the eighties.
+She also had a relationship with Edmund Sylvers, who had written and produced her 1982 single 'In Motion.

 During the early part of the 21st century, the following compilations of her music were released: Lost in Love (which includes nine of her post-Invictus recordings), Band of Gold: The Best of Freda Payne (both 2000), Unhooked Generation: The Complete Invictus Recordings (2001, the best compilation of her Invictus songs ever made), and The Best of Freda Payne: Ten Best Series (2002, another collection of her Invictus songs).